-Students educated outside the United States must demonstrate their qualifications for baccalaureate study in their respective country by submission of secondary school transcripts and college transcripts, if any.
-Students wishing to demonstrate the equivalency of a United States High School Diploma must have their transcripts submitted in certified English translation from an accredited agency, including WES (World Education Services), ECE (Educational Credential Evaluators), or AACRAO (American Association of Collegiate Registrars and Admissions Officers).
+In addition to traditional admissions standards, students educated outside the United States must demonstrate their qualifications for baccalaureate study in their respective country by submission of secondary school transcripts and college transcripts, if any.
+Students wishing to demonstrate the equivalency of a United States High School Diploma must have their transcripts evaluated in certified English translation from an accredited agency, including WES (World Education Services), ECE (Educational Credential Evaluators), or AACRAO (American Association of Collegiate Registrars and Admissions Officers).
 Other NACES accredited evaluations may be submitted at the discretion of the Director of Undergraduate Admissions.

-For international applicants who have earned college credits from foreign educational institutions, a World Education Services (www.wes.org) course by course evaluation must be completed prior to enrolling at Caldwell College.
+For international applicants who have earned college credits from foreign educational institutions, a World Education Services (www.wes.org) course by course evaluation must be completed prior to enrolling at Caldwell College to be able to apply any transfer credit.